Muhammad Noor Meskanzai: Career

 Meskanzai started his legal practice in September 1981 and was subsequently appointed a legal advisor to Customs for Makran Division, and Makran Scout at Turbat.
 He also served as a member of the Panel of Legal Advisors to PTCL Makran Division.
 Justice Meskanzai was appointed assistant advocate general for Balochistan, Pakistan where he remained in the office from June to December, 1998.
 He was then elected as vice chairman of the Balochistan Bar Council from the 24 March 2005 to 24 March 2006.

 Meskanzai was invited by International Lawyers Club United Kingdom to London as a chief guest in 2019.
 He remained a member of various judicial organizations such as the National Judicial Policy Making Committee, Law and Justice Commission of Pakistan, Advisory Board of Al Mizan Foundation, Council of Trustees & Selection Board of the International Islamic University Islamabad, Administration Committee of Al-Mizan Foundation, Board of Governors, and Board of Trustees.

 In April 2022, he authored the landmark judgment that declared the riba-based (interest-based) banking system against the application of Sharia in Pakistan.

-Personal life and death
+Death

-Meskanzai was fatally shot outside a mosque in Balochistan's Kharan area, on 14 October 2022.
-Kharan's Superintendent of Police Asif Halim told Dawn News that unidentified assailants opened fire at him outside the mosque, which left Maskanzai gravely injured.
+Meskanzai was fatally shot inside a mosque when he was performing ISHA prayer in (Masjid Ayesha) Balochistan's Kharan area, on 14 October 2022.
+Kharan's Superintendent of Police Asif Halim told Dawn News that unidentified assailants opened fire at him inside the mosque when he was performing ISHA prayer, which left Maskanzai gravely injured.
 He was taken to a nearby hospital, where he died of his injuries.

-According to the Voice of America Urdu, the Balochistan Liberation Army accepted responsibility for his killing, calling him a 'high profile target.'
+According to the Voice of America Urdu, the Balochistan Liberation Army accepted responsibility for his killing, calling him a 'high-profile target.'